zdrawku/SBR/README.md

 Each week, we reward community members who share the most relevant and legitimate SBR news with unique, collectible NFTs.
 Your contributions help us build a stronger, more informed community.
 The goal is not the NFT collections but building a proactive, informed community.

 Here are the mechanics that will be used for NFT minting and distribution.
 [XRPL.org docus](https://xrpl.org/docs/tutorials/javascript/nfts/transfer-nfts) and [Development](https://github.com/XRPLF/xrpl-dev-portal/blob/master/_code-samples/quickstart/js/3.mint-nfts.html).

+# Site Navigation
+- **Home**: Overview of current XRP market sentiment and quick access to major sections.
+- **News**: Latest updates from the world of XRP, Ripple, and broader cryptocurrency news.
+- **Resources**: Compiled resources from the XRP community, including blogs, videos, and podcasts.
+- **Contact**: A way to get in touch with the site administrator for inquiries or feedback.

+## Technologies Used
+- HTML5, CSS3, JavaScript

 # Strategic Bitcoin Reserve Roadmap (Till Year-End)